 - A Type B Risk-Sharing Loan that went into default while the borrower was a minor and had a claim for loss accepted by StudentAid BC; - A B.C.
-Guaranteed Loan; or - A Canada-B.C. integrated loan; and who have lost their eligibility for B.C. student financial assistance because they defaulted and wish to rehabilitate their B.C.
-Student Loan must: - Repay the outstanding debt and all associated fees in full, or - Meet all of the following criteria: - Make the equivalent of two monthly loan payments based on the payment schedule outlined with RSBC; - Repay RSBC all outstanding interest, NSF charges and other fees associated with the defaulted B.C.
-Student Loan from the date of default; and - Ensure that RSBC repayment requirements are up to date until the rehabilitation request is approved.
+Guaranteed Loan; or - A Canada-B.C. integrated student loan; and who have lost their eligibility for B.C. student financial assistance because they defaulted and wish to rehabilitate their B.C.
+Student Loan must: - Repay the outstanding debt and all associated fees in full, or - Meet all of the following criteria: - Contact Revenue Services of British Columbia (RSBC) and make a payment schedule with RSBC; - Make the equivalent of two monthly loan payments based on the payment schedule outlined with RSBC: - Repay RSBC all outstanding interest, NSF charges and other fees associated with the defaulted B.C.
+Student Loan from the date of default; and

+Ensure that RSBC repayment requirements are up to date until the rehabilitation request is approved.